mrinalkumarjha/CoreAngularEcommerce/README.md

   we can now use authorize button on top right corner and provice token to authorize. swagger will use same token in rest endpoint.

+# Add Order migration
+	dotnet ef migrations add OrderEntityAdded -p Infrastructure -s API  -c StoreContext

+	once api project start migration will apply as we added code.

+# Unit of work pattern
+	since with generic repository we have seperate instance of dbContext at run time for each repo. which could lead to partial update of entity. like while saving one entity could succeed and one could failed.

+	also we have to inject multiple repo in controller like product repo, order repo as generic repo.

+	So unit of work is designed to work into this problem. uow will create dbcontext instance itself, and uow will be responsible for creating instance of repository.
+	so in case of uow each of repository wont be creating each instance of dbContext. uow wil maintain transaction. in case of partial update all transaction will be rolled back.

 # ANGULAR (enable https in client project as api cors support only https).